 The School of Nursing provides a Christian learning environment that nurtures a culture of integrity and academic excellence, and prepares caring, competent professionals to serve the diverse healthcare needs of individuals, families, and communities within a global context.

 The graduate will:

-The programs in nursing are fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326.
+The programs in nursing are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326.
+As new programs (such as the BSN, which is currently under review) are added, application for accreditation is made.
 They are approved by the Tennessee Board of Nursing (TBN).

 The School of Nursing (SON) has a comprehensive assessment program.
-AS and BS students are required to complete standardized competency examinations throughout the nursing curriculum.
-The AS graduate is eligible to take the National Council Licensure Examination (NCLEX-RN).
+AS, BS, and BSN students are required to complete standardized competency examinations throughout the nursing curriculum.
+AS and BSN graduates are eligible to take the National Council Licensure Examination (NCLEX-RN).
 The Tennessee Board of Nursing requires an annual pass rate of 85% or higher on the NCLEX-RN for a school to maintain approval.